Moist wounds heal faster than dry wounds.

 skin sacrifices the exposed cells and tissue to form a protective barrier.

-The scab is inhibitory to epidermal growth.
+The scab inhibits epidermal growth.
 A vapor-permeable membrane that

 provides a moist environment enhances superficial wound healing.
 The